| Study Areas

 |

-Read the Afrolumens Site Book...
-The Year of Jubilee Vol. 1: Men of God and Vol. 2: Men of Muscle by George Nagle The
+Buy the Afrolumens Site Book...
+The Year of Jubilee Vol. 1: Men of God and Vol. 2: Men of Muscle by George F. Nagle Both volumes of the Afrolumens book are back in print and available from Amazon.

 Year of Jubilee is the history of Harrisburg's free African American